mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 Three points here merit elaboration.
 1. Reproducibility is a core principle of science.
   To the extent it can help make sure the experiments you report are repeatable (thus, in a sense, valid), a notebook is important.
 2. In most cases, funding for you (the scientific peon), your equipment, and your work comes from benevolent funding agencies.
   Maintaining a clear record of what you did, even the bits that didn't work out, is [the right thing to do](https://www.nature.com/scitable/blog/bioscience-elearning/to_lab_book_or_not).
 3. Is there anything quite as satisfying as copy-pasting over a nice long paragraph from your notes into your manuscript?
   No, there isn't.
-As the slide deck reminds,
+  As the ARS slide deck firmly exhorts,

   > A WELL WRITTEN NOTEBOOK SAVES TIME

 I'm sold.
 The laboratory notebook seems like a useful tool.